heindetotverre/wither/README.md

 A basic page server and content builder built in Nuxt3

-Make sure you have mongo community server installed and you have mongod executable available
+Make sure you have the gql server and the mongo instances running

 ## Setup